-: T (addr),(addr),(addr)
+- Format - : T (addr),(addr),(addr)

-: To transfer the contents of a block of memory from one area of RAM to another
+- To transfor the contacts - : To transfer the contents of a block of memory from one area of RAM to another.

 The T command enables you to relocate your program or data to another part of the memory.
 This can be useful if you wish to expand a program or to use part of a program elsewhere without retyping.
 The command consists of three addresses.
 The first two indicate the block of memory to be duplicated.
 The third address indicates the starting address for the copy.